www222fff/taxSystem/README.md

 4. change chrome plugin search.js to mapping url
 5. install plugin

-# Note: sometimes plugin not work try to restart chromn and reinstall plugin.
-Not delete browsing data.
+# Note: Avoid safety warining, firstly open all sites to load into cache, then next time loading will not get safety warining.